Discover the history, beauty and heritage of Hampshire’s Churches

 Hampshire’s oldest church in current use is St Peter’s Titchfield dating from 680 AD.
 It has the oldest bell tower and contains architecture from all of the main periods from Anglo-Saxon to Perpendicular.

-Until 2000, Winchester Diocese was building a new church every two years and we believe St Paul’s, Bursledon to be one of the newest in the benefice with the 12thC St Leonard’s.
+Until 2000, Winchester Diocese was building a new church every two years and we believe in the Bursledon Parish they have St Paul’s to be one of the newest with the 12thC St Leonard’s.
 Some of these newer churches have wonderful features such as St Michael and All Angels, Paulsgrove.
-Built around 1970, one of the most striking features is an original Hans Feibusch painting of the Temptation of Christ
+Built circa 1957, one of the most striking features is an original Hans Feibusch painting of the Temptation of Christ

 Some of the most remote churches include the Tin Tabernacle in the woods near Ropley, a mission church which was built in just five days in 1883 for Travellers and Romanies.
 Others are remote as their villages disappeared after the plague, leaving the church on its own.
 A curiosity in this respect is St Hubert’s, Idsworth .
 It features old pictures of a medieval village clustered around its site on top of a hill.
 Extensive scientific surveys have now shown St Huberts had never had a single building near it except possible an old Roman Temple half a mile away!

 St Peter’s, Titchfield has historically been a stop off for royalty with Henry V staying in the town before departing for Agincourt, and the doomed Charles I resting there before being moved to his imprisonment on the Isle of Wight.

 Romsey Abbey can also lay claim to Royal associations with Lord Mountbatten buried there and so was visited by Queen Elizabeth and Prince Philip every Advent since their honeymoon up to 1980.